HeeL/puzzless_spray_api/README.md

       PUT     /comments/:uuid            => update the comment with specified uuid DELETE  /comments/:uuid            => delete the comment with specified uuid

-All the details and specifications about the requests and responses can be found on this page.
+All the details and specifications about the requests and responses can be found [here](http://heel.github.io/puzzless_spray_api/).

 ## Installation